earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 And that's a wrap!
 In this second (and final part) of the data classes tutorial series, we tried to cover features such as `__post_init__` method, subclassing data classes, and performance gains using `__slot__`.

 So did we cover *everything* about data classes?
-No. But we've covered what you'll need to write functional data classes.
+No. But we've covered (almost) everything you'll need to write functional data classes.
 With less boilerplate to write, switching to data classes can save you hours per week.

 {% include cta/cta1.html %}

 [^1]:
 I found [this StackOverFlow discussion thread]() super helpful to learn about `__slots__`.
 I recommend reading through it to further your understanding of `__slots__`.